melt-umn/melt-website/_pages/ableC.md

 ---
-layout: sv_wiki
 title: AbleC
 menu_title: AbleC
-menu_weight: 60.0
+menu_weight: 300
 permalink: /ableC/
 ---

-# ableC: Attribute grammar-Based Language Extensions for C
+# AbleC: Attribute grammar-Based Language Extensions for C

-ableC is an implementation of C, at the C11 standard, using Silver.
+AbleC is an implementation of C, at the C11 standard, using Silver.
 This is used as a *host language* in our work on extensible languages.